FelixFahne/2/README.md

 Dialogues labelled for three levels (from the above paper) can be found in SLDEA data.

-Features exacted from the annotated datasets can be found in feature_label.csv.
+Features extracted from the annotated datasets can be found in feature_label.csv.

+### Setup

+Run `setup.sh` to install Python dependencies and automatically download the `xlsx.full.min.js` library used by the Gradio interface.
+This avoids storing the large minified file in the repository while still making it available at runtime.

 Python script data/explore_data.py provides an example of interfacing with the data.